jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 ### 7.5.3 .rel.dyn .rel.plt

 The dynamically linked executable file uses the PIC method, but this cannot change the nature of its need for relocation.
-For dynamic linking, if a shared object is not compiled in PIC mode, then there is no doubt that it needs to be relocated at load time; if a shared object is compiled in PIC mode, then it also needs to be relocated at load time, but the load time can be delayed to run time.
+For dynamic linking, if a shared object is not compiled in PIC mode, then there is no doubt that it needs to be relocated at load time; if a shared object is compiled in PIC mode, then it also needs to be relocated at load time which is delayed to run time.

 For executable files or shared objects using PIC technology, although their code section do not need to be relocated (because the address is irrelevant), the data section also contains references to absolute addresses, because the absolute address-related parts in the code section are being separated, it becomes GOT, and GOT is actually part of the data section.
 In addition to GOT, the data section may also contain absolute addresses reference.